Explore our Areas of Study

 “Apart from explaining some hard to understand topics in a very interesting way and being able to listen to lectures from the very knowledgeable professors, it has been very convenient to learn so much without leaving home.
 I feel that every Hindu must take full advantage of these wonderful study programs offered by HUA.”

-What kinds of students study at the Hindu University of America?
+What kinds of students study at the Hindu University?

-Do I have to be a Hindu to study at the Hindu University of America?
+Do I have to be a Hindu to study at the Hindu University?

-Does the Hindu University of America have an evangelical purpose?
+Does the Hindu University have an evangelical purpose?

 How is studying at HUA different from going to my local Temple or Guru?